jgordon/axioms/axioms/14 Space.md

 This is an equivalence relation.
 It is easy to show that it is reflexive, symmetric, and transitive.

+The equality of angles is reflexive.

 ```
 (forall (v) (equalAngle v v))
 ```

+The equality of angles is symmetric.

 ```
 (forall (v1 v2)
   (iff (equalAngle v1 v2) (equalAngle v2 v1)))
 ```

+The equality of angles is reflexive.

 ```
 (forall (v1 v2 v3)